Common Car Accident Scenarios: Causes & Determining Fault

 Every car accident is unique.
 However, it can be helpful to explore common car accident scenarios for insight into causes and determining fault.

-How Can a Personal Injury Lawyer Help With My Car Accident Claim?
+How Can a Personal Injury Lawyer Help With My Car Accident Claim in Atlanta, GA?

 Georgia is a “fault” state when it comes to car insurance.
-Every driver is required to carry insurance, but the at-fault driver’s insurance company will be responsible for paying damages to accident victims.
+Even when they might be drivers on the road without insurance, every driver is required to carry insurance, but the at-fault driver’s insurance company will be responsible for paying damages to accident victims.
 Because of this, insurance companies will do anything they can to blame a driver that they didn’t insure.